Freedom of the press in the United States: Stop Online Piracy Act

 On October 26, 2011, the Stop Online Piracy Act, which opponents said would threaten free speech and censor the Internet, was introduced to the U.S. House of Representatives.
 White House Press Secretary Jay Carney said that President Obama "[would] not support legislation that reduces freedom of expression."
 The bill was shelved in 2012 after widespread protests.

 Obsidian Finance Group, LLC v.
 Cox

-In 2014, blogger Crystal Cox accused Obsidian and Kevin D. Padrick of corrupt and fraudulent conduct.
+In 2014, blogger Crystal Cox accused Obsidian Finance Group and its co-founder Kevin D. Padrick of corrupt and fraudulent conduct.
 Although the court dismissed most of Cox's blog posts as opinion, it found one post to be more factual in its assertions (and, therefore, defamatory).

 It was ruled for the first time, by the Court of Appeals for the Ninth Circuit, that a blogger is entitled to the same free speech protection as a journalist and cannot be liable for defamation unless the blogger acted negligently.
-In the decision, journalists and bloggers are equally protected under the First Amendment because the "protections of the First Amendment do not turn on whether the defendant was a trained journalist, formally affiliated with traditional news entities, engaged in conflict-of-interest disclosure, went beyond just assembling others' writings, or tried to get both sides of a story."
+In the decision, the court found journalists and bloggers to be equally protected under the First Amendment because the "protections of the First Amendment do not turn on whether the defendant was a trained journalist, formally affiliated with traditional news entities, engaged in conflict-of-interest disclosure, went beyond just assembling others' writings, or tried to get both sides of a story."

+Donald Trump

+Don Lemon's 2026 arrest and reactions

+In January 2026, Don Lemon was live-streaming a protest against U.S. Immigration and Customs Enforcement (ICE) at the City Church in St. Paul, Minnesota.
+He was reportedly there as a reporter and there was no evidence that he was involved in the protest.
+A federal judge ruled that there was insufficient evidence to charge him.
+However, on January 29, 2026, Don Lemon was arrested by federal agents and released on January 30, 2026.
+The incident was met with mixed reactions.

+White House press ban

+On September 18, 2026, President Donald Trump announced that he was banning CNN, MS NOW, and Politico from the White House, effective immediately.
+The following Monday, the three news outlets filed a lawsuit in the D.C. district court, seeking a temporary restraining order to lift the ban.
+The same day, the five members of the primary White House television pool - Fox, ABC, CBS, NBC, and CNN - issued a statement announcing that they were suspending coverage of the president.